Calculate S* scores

 Input

 To calculate S* scores, users should provide a VCF file containing genotypes from the reference and target populations (e.g. test.score.data.vcf).
+The genotypes in the VCF file should be segregating in the combined reference and target populations used for scoring, and should not contain non-variable sites across these individuals.
+If additional individuals are included in the VCF file, such as potential source individuals used in later analyses, sites that are variable only in those additional individuals should not be included.
 Users also need to provide two files containing names of individuals from the reference and target populations (e.g. test.ref.ind.list and test.tgt.ind.list) for analysis.

 Users can calculate S* scores with the following command: